Sketchley's Translations Main Index | Macross Portal |

 Into the mix is thrown the antihero Wikus van de Merwe, who is completely out of his league when he is assigned to lead the evictions.
 Note that the name is a play on the South African Van Der Merwe jokes—their equivalent to stupid people who completely lack common sense.
 He is played pitch perfectly by Sharlto Copley as someone who, while constantly being self-serving, becomes more humane the more he transforms into an alien.
 Nevertheless, the central theme of the film is discrimination.
 As Chris Mikesell from the newspaper Ka Leo wrote: "Substitute 'black,' 'Asian,' 'Mexican,' 'illegal,' 'Jew,' 'white,' or any number of different labels for the word 'prawn' in this film, and you will hear the hidden truth behind the dialogue."

 There is a lot going on in Dune, and Dir.
 Villeneuve wisely breaks the novel into two parts (this film has the onscreen title Dune: Part One) and populates his film with well-known actors to help us make sense of it all.
-The above paragraph makes the film appear quite a lot denser than it really is.
+The above partial synopsis makes the film appear quite a lot denser than it really is.
 Each major thing—whether that be a plot point, relationship, or location—is introduced with the appropriate amount of time and gravitas.
-Dir.
-Villeneuve also intersperses his fill with pregnant pauses to allow us to not only comprehend what we just saw and heard, but also to marvel us with one fantastic new visage after another.
+Villeneuve also intersperses his film with pregnant pauses to allow us to not only comprehend what we just saw and heard, but also to marvel at one fantastic new visage after another.

-The film rightfully won a set of Oscars for its audio and visual achievements, as it gives us a whole slew of different planets, groups, cultures and life forms, while also making each and every one instantly recognizable as well as visually distinct from the others.
+The film rightfully won a set of Oscars for its audio and visual achievements, as it gives us a whole slew of different planets, groups, cultures and life forms, while also making each and every one instantly recognizable as well as visually and acoustically distinct from the others.
 Perhaps the film's greatest achievement is how the art direction allows us to instantly understand who or what belongs to which group at but a glance.
-Nevertheless, the highlight of the film is simply how richly textured and realistically it depicts Arrakis&from how both the locals and off-worlders have adapted to life in the desert, to the truly alien fauna that inhabits the planet.
-The film is filled with unforgettable visuals, and is one of the rare great films that ends far sooner than the viewer would like (and that's despite its 155 min. length!)
+Nevertheless, the highlight of the film is simply how richly textured and realistically it depicts Arrakis—from how both the locals and off-worlders have adapted to life in the desert, to the truly alien flora and fauna that inhabit the planet.
+The film is filled with unforgettable visuals, and is one of the rare great films that ends much sooner than the viewer would like.
+And that's despite its 155 min. length!

 The film is an intriguing examination of video games.
 Specifically: how does reviving at your last save point with all the knowledge you've gained affect your subsequent actions?
 Tom Cruise hits the right notes as Cage as he constantly struggles with coming to terms with his situation, and finding a way out of it.